 Sometimes, a darkened nail has nothing to do with any of the above causes – no injury, no melanoma, just a matter of having a darker skin tone.

-The nail being slightly translucent easily shows the skin colour of the nail bed, which like the skin on other parts of the body, could also be hit by pigmentation from time to time.
+The nail being slightly translucent easily shows the skin color of the nail bed, which like the skin on other parts of the body, could also be hit by pigmentation from time to time.

 Many times, this pigmentation could be contained to just one toe, but often, similar pigmentation is noticeable on multiple toenails.
 You could also double check for similar pigmentation under your fingernails.
 However, if you still feel you cannot determine pigmentation changes, it’s advisable to have it looked at by a doc, to play it safe.